adamgajzlerowicz/react-infini-grid/README.md

 A grid component, that help's DOM's performance.
 It shows only items that are in current Viewport, allowing to add thousands of items to the page and it will still render in a blink of a eye!

 What is different about this plugin?
 It works well with Redux.
-An example implementation of his canbe found in the example folder.
+An example implementation of his can be found in the example folder.

 You can see how the grid looks here:
 [demo](https://adamgajzlerowicz.github.io/ReactGrid)